LucaswmLima/LucaswmLima/README.md

 I-am-lucaswmlima@github
 -------------------------
-💻 Self-taught Full Stack Developer and Technology enthusiast 📚 Holds a degree in Computer Engineering and is a Mechatronics technician 📝 Passionate about programming and general science
+💻 Self-taught Full Stack Developer and Technology enthusiast 📚 Holds a degree in Computer Engineering and Mechatronics technician 📝 Passionate about programming and general science
 🔭 Currently immersed in Backend and Frontend projects 🌱 Learning about various areas of technology and science